Skip to main content

 Gauge Pressure

 Gauge pressure is the pressure relative to atmospheric pressure.
-It is measured using a gauge that does not account for atmospheric pressure, thus it can be positive or negative depending on whether the pressure is above or below atmospheric levels.
-In this scenario, the gauge pressure at the bottom of the water is influenced by both the water column and the additional air pressure.
+It is the difference between the absolute pressure and the atmospheric pressure.
+In this context, the gauge pressure at the bottom of the water is the pressure due to the water column above it, excluding atmospheric pressure.

 Recommended video: